imranomar/saloodo/readme.md

 .run npm install

-.setup the .env file for your database
+.setup the .env file for your database settings and create the database

-.run the folowing in the root folder:
+.run the following in the root folder:

 php artisan migrate